gluster/gdeploy/docs/source/features/lvm.rst

 VG
 ---
-VG module currently supports two actions `create' and `extend'.
+VG module currently supports two actions 'create' and 'extend'.

-The `create' action supports four variables:
+The 'create' action supports four variables:

 1. pvname - The pv to be used.
 2. vgname - Name of the vg, if variable is ommitted default name GLUSTER_vg will be used.
 3. one-to-one - If set to yes, one-to-one mapping will be done between pv and vg.
-4. ignore_vg_errors - If set to `no', gdeploy exits if an error is encountered.
+4. ignore_vg_errors - If set to 'no', gdeploy exits if an error is encountered.

 Example1: Create a vg named images_vg with two PVs::